Functional pencil grasps

 If you are not familiar with what a functional pencil grasp might look like then we highly recommend you read our post ‘What is a good pencil grasp?’ before reading on.
 This post gives a background to pencil grasp development.
 It provides some ideas on how to help a child to improve the way they hold onto a pencil.
 The post also gives ideas on how to help children with a very immature pencil grasp.
 If you are looking for specific activities and worksheets to help children with their pencil grasp then we also recommend our resource Supporting Pencil Grasp Development.

 This page provides a discussion on when a pencil grip might be helpful.
 It also reviews different pencil grips that are commercially available in the UK.
 All reviews are independent and GriffinOT does not receive payment or endorsements from any companies.
-As we constantly update our video library we also recommend that you subscribe to our Youtube channel or join our newsletter or Facebook group so that receive notification when new videos are released.
+As I constantly update the videos, I also recommend that you subscribe to our Youtube channel or join our newsletter or follow our Facebook page so you receive notifications when new videos are released.

 When should a pencil grip be considered?